Zbeyer/trf/Studies/Repentence.md

 > Turn, turn from your evil ways!
 For why should you die, O house of Israel?'

 ```
+Change your mind.
-Change your mind change your actions.
+change your actions.
+Change your heart.
 ```